minio/docs/source/administration/monitoring/publish-events-to-nsq.rst

 3) Configure Bucket Notifications using the NSQ Endpoint as a Target
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :mc-cmd:`mc event add` command to add a new bucket notification event with the configured NSQ service as a target:
+Use the :mc:`mc event add` command to add a new bucket notification event with the configured NSQ service as a target:

 .. code-block:: shell
    :class: copyable